 Grade 3 Student Learning Assessments will be optional.
 Grades 6 and 9 Provincial Achievement Tests will not be administered.
-Diploma Exams continue to be mandatory.
-Diploma schedules will be communicated by your school.
+Diploma Exams are now a choice for quarter one, as per the Minister of Education's public announcement.
 All diploma exams will be offered every quarter.
 On October 13, 2020, The Hon.
 Adrianna LaGrange, Minister of Education, announced that she had made the decision to allow students and parents to choose whether or not to write diploma exams for November.
 Through Colin Aitchinson, the Minister's press secretary, the reason provided was: "We know these are challenging times, and that's why we want to ensure students and their parents have the flexibility to make the best decision for their own situation this exam season."
 Our Division supports this decision and is working with students and parents/legal guardians to assist in individual student choices about whether or not to write diploma exams for particular courses.
 If you have questions about whether your child should write diploma exams, please contact your child's teachers and/or school principal for guidance.